DeMarcoLab/correlateim/README.md

 First, make and activate a new environment:

 ```
-conda create -n correlatei pip python=3.6
+conda create -n correlateim pip python=3.6
 conda activate correlateim
 ```

 ### 2. Download and install the latest release
-Then download the latest wheel file from the release page at: https://github.com/DeMarcoLab/correlateim/releases Please contact the mainainer if you do not have access to the private Github repository.
+Then download the latest wheel file from the release page at: https://github.com/DeMarcoLab/correlateim/releases Please contact the maintainer if you do not have access to the private Github repository.

 You can install the python wheel file using pip: